-Issuance In the past year, WSSC Water issued its third green bond for a total of \$22.54 million in funding to support pollution control and prevention, and sustainable water management.
-Due to WSSC Water receiving the highest credit rating for debt issuance, a premium of \$1 million was included in the total funding.
-An additional \$9 million has been allocated to green bond projects based upon premiums received at bond closing due to WSSC Water's strong credit rating.
+Issuance In the past year, WSSC Water issued its fourth green bond for \$20 million in funding to support pollution control and prevention, and sustainable water management.
+Due to WSSC Water receiving the highest credit rating for debt issuance, a premium of \$0.5 million was included in the total funding.
+An additional \$11.2 million has been allocated to green bond projects based upon income on short-term investments and premiums received at bond closing due to WSSC Water's strong credit rating.

-Allocation and Disbursements In FY 2022, the projects selected for WSSC Water's green bond project portfolio have a total allocation of \$132 million.
-Of this, \$114.9 million in green bond proceeds have been disbursed to support these projects.
+Allocation and Disbursements In FY 2023, the projects selected for WSSC Water's green bond project portfolio have a total allocation of \$152.6 million.
+Of this, \$152.6 million in green bond proceeds were disbursed to support these projects.